S&P cuts rating on 18 medium-sized Italian banks

 “Banks face tough operating conditions, which we believe could further weaken their financial profiles, notably in terms of asset quality and capital and earnings.”

-The ratings agency affirmed its ratings on Italy’s two biggest banks, UniCredit and Intesa Sanpaolo.
+The ratings agency affirmed its ratings on Italy’s two biggest banks, UniCredit (CRDI.MI) and Intesa Sanpaolo (ISP.MI).

 The outlook on the long-term ratings on all Italian banks remains negative, apart from that on Banca Carige and Dexia Crediop, whose ratings remain on CreditWatch negative, it added.